Tools & Research Ops

 Finally, these tools can help you to do remote research in distributed teams

-What aspects of UX research projects do these tools help you streamline?
+What aspects of user or UX research do these tools help you streamline?

-UX research is complicated.
-To help make it easier to figure out your own UX research tool stack, We’ve abstracted the overall workflow into the following tasks:
+To help make it easier to figure out your own user research tool stack, we’ve abstracted the overall workflow into the following tasks:

 UX research tools can help you streamline all this.
 Although there are many tools which cover multiple jobs listed here, as I mentioned before, you often need to use different tools to manage various aspects of your research project.